dff-solutions/dff-cordova-plugin-location/README.md

 /**
  * Get the calculated total distance.
  *
+ * Reset: whether to reset the multimap at the end or not
+ * Clean: whether with stopID "UNKNOWN" or not
+ *
  * @param success - Success callback function
  * @param error - Error callback function.
  * @param params - {reset: false, clean: true}